rcc-uchicago/user-guide/docs/midway23/midway_hardware_overview.md

     ### Big Memory Nodes
     There is 1 big memory node available to all users.
 The big memory node has the Standard Intel Compute Node specifications, but with the following larger memory configurations:

-    - 1 nodes w/ 512 GB of memory
+    - 1 node w/ 512 GB of memory

 === "Midway3"
     <!-- From these links: